Foodservice industry trends: Use data to improve employee retention

 Today we’re talking trends in the food service industry, specifically the trend of using data to improve employee retention.

-This was previously published on Canada’s Foodservice Magazine under the title How to Improve Employee Morale in Restaurants Using Data.
+Previously published in Canada’s Foodservice Magazine under the title How to Improve Employee Morale in Restaurants Using Data.

 Why do people hand in their notice?